 Some websites that are available on both www and non-www URL could cause Search Engine Optimisation (SEO) and user experience issues.
 It is advisable to host your website in any one domain and perform redirection on the other.

-cPanel users can configure this redirection from the
+A few methods are available to configure such redirection, though cPanel users can configure this from the cPanel dashboard.

-Steps to to redirect naked domain to www (and vice versa) in cPanel:
+Steps to to redirect non-www to www (and vice versa) in cPanel:

 This applies the redirect to the whole domain.

 - Enter the full URL including http(s) and www in Redirects to field.

 Enter the domain without www if you're redirecting www traffic to non-www (bare/naked).

 - Select Do Not Redirect www. in www. redirection option.

 This is to exclude already-www traffic to also be redirected

 Select Only redirect with www. if you're redirecting www traffic to non-www (bare/naked).